 There's no place like home when you're recovering from an illness or injury.
 Yet sometimes, once you leave the hospital, you still require medical attention.
 That's when home care – available through a doctor's referral – can provide the care you need from the comfort of home.
 Home care services are available for adults and children.
 Home care also is available after childbirth.

-Home care professionals include home health aides, social workers and rehabilitation specialists.
+Home care professionals include nurses, home health aides, social workers and rehabilitation specialists.
 They work closely with your doctor to ensure you get back on your feet as quickly as possible.

 Lehigh Valley Home Care–Allentown